tomjebo/addin-workshop/Lesson5.md

 * [Microsoft Graph JavaSciprt SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript)
 * [Office JS Helpers](https://github.com/OfficeDev/office-js-helpers)

 5.1 Create/setting up your Office Add-in project.
 It can be done in Visual Studios or any text editor.
 See the following links for instructions on how to create a new project.
+The add-in we will be creating will be for Microsoft Word.
 * [Any Editor](https://dev.office.com/docs/add-ins/get-started/create-an-office-add-in-using-any-editor)
 * [Visual Studio](https://dev.office.com/docs/add-ins/get-started/create-and-debug-office-add-ins-in-visual-studio)